 Certain spine conditions can develop in the area that causes nerve compression, which is what leads to the SI joint pain.
 By diagnosing the cause of the SI joint pain, you and your doctor can find the most effective treatment options available to you.
 To learn about the potential causes of this condition as well as possible treatment methods to help you find relief, read the following article.

 What causes SI joint pain?

-The sacrum is the lowest level on the spine, found immediately beneath the lumbar spine in the lower back.
-Also called the “tailbone,” the vertebrae of the sacrum are placed under increased pressure and stress during day-to-day activities, which can lead to the development of a degenerative spine condition.
+The sacrum, located on the lowest level on the spine, is found immediately beneath the lumbar spine in the lower back.
+Also known as the tailbone, the vertebrae of the sacrum are placed under increased pressure and stress during day-to-day activities, which can lead to the development of a degenerative spine condition.

 - Irregular leg lengths

 - Previous fusion in lumbar spine

 Suffering from SI joint can be debilitating, regardless of the cause of your condition.
 That is why it is important to consult a doctor to determine an appropriate treatment regimen based on the severity of your symptoms.
 This may include medications like anti-inflammatories, pain medications and muscle relaxants, combined with physical therapy, heat massage, ultrasound, whirlpool and SI joint injections.